Friends of the Turnbull Library — Committee

 Jim Mayo is an Auckland businessman, head of the Mayo Group which imports and distributes mounting systems for flat panel television, audio and video systems, as well as a range of radios and cables.
 He is an active Rotarian whose interests include motor sports and cars (he is a life member of the Bruce McLaren Trust Supporters Club).
 He is also a member of Heritage New Zealand (formerly NZ Historic Places Trust).
 He travels to Wellington frequently and has a long-standing interest in the Turnbull Library.
 Jim joined the Friends of the Turnbull in 1973 and joined the Committee in 2004.

 Dr Anne Phillips has a background in law and art history.
-Her iwi affiliations are are Ngaruahine (Taranaki) and Ngapuhi (North Auckland).
+Her iwi affiliations are Ngaruahine (Taranaki) and Ngapuhi (North Auckland).
 She joined the Friends’ committee at the AGM in July 2021.

 Dr Robin Skinner is in the Faculty of Architecture and Design at Victoria University of Wellington, where he has taught courses in history, Pacific architecture and research methods alongside the third year design studio.
 The annual New Zealand Institute of Architects President’s Awards in 2020 included recognition for Robin, for ‘exemplary and inspirational’ professional services to architecture, noting that ‘the profession owes Robin a debt of gratitude for advancing the cause of architecture in Aotearoa New Zealand’.
 Robin’s PhD (from Victoria) surveyed commentary on New Zealand architecture.
 Robin has previously taught in Design at the University of Otago, and has researched and published on aspects of New Zealand architectural history.
 Robin joined the Friends of Turnbull Library Committee in 2006.